ibm-cloudintegration/Aspera-pot/labs/onprem/aspera-for-desktop/transfer-files-to-local-storage/README.md

 ## 2. Shutdown IBM Aspera Connect <a name="shutdown"></a>

-Open Windows Command Prompt and terminate \"IBM Aspera Connect\". <br>
+Open Windows Command Prompt and terminate \"IBM Aspera Connect\".
+Most likely this process will NOT be running. <br>

 ![alt text](./images/image.png)